sibomanamoise/sibomanamoise/README.md

 - 👋 Hi, I’m @sibomanamoise
+- I located in North-Gakenke-Muzo-Kiryamo-Gahondo
 - 👀 I’m student in Collegio Santo Antonio Maria Zaccaria located in North-Gicumbi-Muko-Rebero-Karundi
 - 🌱 I’m currently learning Software Development
 - 💞️ I’m looking to collaborate on promoting my knowledges and helping me in differeant tasks.
 - 📫My goals is to be good developer
 - 😄 Pronouns: To study
 - ⚡ Fun fact: Tobe developer
+- I like to study and to pray God

 <!---
 sibomanamoise/sibomanamoise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.